 Chile Border Crossing

-Your guide will offer the option to get off the bus so you can take a picture of the “Welcome to Argentina” sign.
+Your guide will let you off the bus so you can take a picture of the “Welcome to Argentina” sign.
 Then, you’ll continue the remaining four kilometers to beautiful Puerto Frías.

-Step 6: Arrival to Puerto Frías
+Step 6: Arrival in Puerto Frías

-Puerto Frías is a little countryside port and the green water is absolutely mesmerizing.
-Unfortunately, the allotted time spent here is for going through Argentina’s customs.
+Puerto Frías is a little countryside port, and its seafoam green water is absolutely mesmerizing.
+Unfortunately, the allotted time spent there is for going through Argentina’s customs.

 Step 7: Lake Frías Boat Ride

 If you’re lucky, the clouds will work in your favor so that you get to see the Tronador Volcano from behind as you ride away from the port.

 For starters, the boat was the smallest of the three boats.
 It felt cramped inside and out, making it hard to get a picture without other people’s heads in the way.

-When you board the boat, make a beeline for the top floor where there are outdoor benches (this is the only boat with outdoor seating.
+When you board the boat, make a beeline for the top floor, where there are outdoor benches.
+This is the only boat with outdoor seating.

-A disadvantage to doing this trip from Puerto Varas in late February is that by the time we reached Frías Lake, the sun was starting to lower in the sky to the point where the mountains created dark shadows on the lake.
+A disadvantage to doing the Cruce Andino lake crossing from Puerto Varas in late February is that by the time we reached Frías Lake, the sun was starting to lower in the sky to the point where the mountains created dark shadows on the lake.

-Step 8: Arrival to Puerto Alegre
+Step 8: Arrival at Puerto Alegre

-Don’t worry about which side you sit on or how far back you are- you’ll be surrounded by woods on either side.
+Don’t worry about which side of the bus you sit on or how far back you are.
+You’ll be surrounded by woods on either side.

-Step 9: Arrival to Puerto Blest
+Step 9: Arrival at Puerto Blest

 Welcome to Puerto Blest!
 Here again is where I feel that my fellow passengers seriously missed out.

 After getting off the bus, people immediately created a line to get on our next and final boat, presumably from fear of how small our Frías Lake boat was.

 After you’ve oohed and aahed over this area, spend any remaining time at the lookout deck over the river.
-This viewing spot is located to the left when you’re starting at the hotel from the end of the peninsula.
-You can also visit the rocky beach on the right-hand side.
+The viewing spot is located to the left when you’re starting at the hotel from the end of the peninsula.

 Step 10: Nahuel Huapi Boat Ride

 The final boat crossing is on Nahuel Huapi Lake.
-The ride takes about one hour and you’ll be surrounded by beautiful mountains on either side.
+The ride takes about one hour, and you’ll be surrounded by beautiful mountains on either side.

 I stood outside at the front of the boat the entire ride to soak in the views.
-The boat makes a traditional three horn beep at Centinela Islet for Perito Moreno, an Argentine hero.
+The boat makes a traditional three-horn beep at Centinela Islet for Perito Moreno, an Argentine hero.

 Make sure to bring some bread with you.
 Hold a piece in the air and the seagulls will grab it right out of your hand!

-As you approach Puerto Pañuelo, you’ll begin noticing beautiful Swiss-style architecture which is iconic of Bariloche.
+As you approach Puerto Pañuelo, you’ll begin noticing beautiful Swiss-style architecture, which is iconic of Bariloche.

-Step 11: Arrival to Bariloche
+Step 11: Arrival in Bariloche

-Even if you won’t be staying at a hotel, they may be able to drop you off at, or near, your accommodation.
-For example, I had an Airbnb in Bariloche and was dropped off one block from my apartment.
+Even if you aren’t staying at a hotel, they may be able to drop you off at—or near—your accommodation.
+I had an Airbnb in Bariloche and they kindly dropped me off one block from my apartment.